rexmont/PortMaster-Batocera/README.md

  2. The path references within the PortMaster.sh and the game ports' .sh installation files does not point to /userdata/roms/ports.
 To workaround this issue, I included a piece of code that creates a symlink in the root directory called "/storage" which effectively points to "/userdata".
 In this way, we can simply reuse the game ports' zip files from the original repo without any changes.

  This version of the PortMaster app still references to the original repo with regards to game list, required support files.
 I have disabled the Auto-Update feature for now, as that needs to be tackled separately.

+#Steps to install PostMaster
+1. Download the repo as ZIP using the green button on the right and up side of this page.
+(Code > Download ZIP)
+2. Extract ZIP on your computer
+3. SFTP into your Batocera installed device
+4. Browse to /userdata/roms/ and create a folder called *ports* if it is not there
+5. Transfer the *PostMaster* folder inside the *ports* folder you just created
+6. Reboot Batocera installed device (handheld, etc)
+7. Browse to *Ports* category on Batocera
+8. PostMaster should be listed now.
+Launch it.
+9. PostMaster should launch with no issues.
+From this step onwards you can follow online tutorials to install game ports.